 An awesome answer by the way-now you see why this particular doctor is a keeper.

 I was completely stunned.
 I never considered that other people did not feel the words.
 Even though I knew that others did not hear the humming of the fluorescent lights, or taste the smells they come in contact with, it never occurred to me that they didn’t feel vibrations from words and sounds.

 I never mentioned feeling the words before because it is normal for me; it is just the way it has always been.
 I didn’t consider it; I didn’t see it sneaking up behind me.

-My husband promptly called the store, who verified that the part was still sitting there, and went to pick it up after work yesterday.
+Anyway, my husband promptly called the store, who verified that the refrigerator was not broken and the part was still sitting there in the store, so he went to pick it up after work yesterday.
 Last night I immediately noticed that he had not yet put the bracket in the refrigerator even though I knew he went to pick it up.